MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAME/app-management-overview.md

 For more information about the API, see [Fixed App Management Endpoint API](fame-api.md).

+Note: Direct access to the FAME API is only available for the ISVs working with the Embed apps at this point.

 ### Add on and Connect Apps

 At this point, Add-on and Connect apps don't have direct access to the FAME API.
 To manage versions of these apps, you use Partner Center.
 You upload the new app versions to **Business Central** offers.
 The apps will undergo a technical and marketing validation before becoming available on AppSource.
-After passing validation, the new versions are made available in Business Central administration center to the customers that use.
+After passing validation, the new versions are made available in Business Central administration center to the customers that have these apps installed.

 ## Legal